krasin/go-tun-exp/README.md

-Linux TUN device explorations.
+### Linux TUN device explorations.

 For the explanation what happens here, please, read this awesome post: [Tun/Tap interface tutorial](http://backreference.org/2010/03/26/tuntap-interface-tutorial/).

-To use this (assuming that you already have Go 1.1.1 or newer installed:
+To use this (assuming that you already have Go 1.1.1 or newer installed):

 ```
 sudo apt-get install sendip openvpn